 Inventions / Reinventions, my new solo album, came out today on StorySound Records.
 Listen here (US & Canada) or here (Europe & UK).
-What follows are my original liner notes.
+It’s also available in physical CD format here.
+What follows are my album liner notes.

 How to tell a story in music?
 How to improvise one?
 As a child, I loved to sit at the piano and improvise from nothing.
 I would start in one place, then follow my nose to the next, then again to the next, until an ending suggested itself.
 It was fun, but I always felt a little unsatisfied.
 I’d gone from A to B to C, yes, but how were those ideas connected?
 How did the ending relate to the beginning?
 When I watched a movie or read a novel, the story made sense.
 The action progressed from one moment to the next, but crucially, there was also an overarching unity to it all.
 The ending resolved tensions that emerged during the course of the story.
 The way it was told made me want to know what was going to happen next.
 It made me care.
 How could I create something similar in wordless music?